-This Microsoft Project Advanced training course will show you how to make the most of Microsoft Project’s most powerful functions.
+This Advanced course makes up a part of our series of Microsoft Project training courses and will show you how to make the most of Microsoft Project’s most powerful functions.

 This course is hands-on.
 There is plenty of time to try out what you are being taught, experiment for yourself and ask questions.

 By the time you finish, you’ll be an expert Project user.

 ✔ A complete advanced course that covers all of Project’s advanced concepts and techniques.

 ✔ Plenty of one to one attention and time to ask questions.

 ✔ Friendly expert trainers, small groups and a comfortable place to learn.